guettli/programming-guidelines/README.rst

     ---> you see all git commits which changed files in the /etc/apt directory.

+But etckeeper is no backup tool.
+It is just a handy tool to see what has changed and when this change happened.

+We wrap it and dump additional information into /etc/etckeeper/extra before "git commit".
+We add: /var/spool/cron, output of hwinfo, lsblk, fdisk, pvdisplay, vgdisplay, lvdisplay, dpkg/rpm package list, postgres config.

 If you do coding to implement backup ...
 ........................................